abhikumardev108/devTinder/homework.md

 - Data Sanitation -> Add API validation for each field.
 - Install validator
 - Explore the validator library function and use the validator for password, emailId, phone, photoURL... and many more.
+- NEVER EVER in your life trust --> "req.body" --> means user, they can enter any data.
+-
+-
+-
+- video 22. -> Encrypting password.
+-
+- Validate data in /signup API.
+- Install bcrypt package.
+- Create a passwordHash using bcrypt.hash and save the user with encrypted password.
+- Create  /login API.
+- Comapare password and through error if email or password is wrong.
+-
 -
 -
 -
 -